Exxon halts activity at Texas oilfield site following worker fatality

 "We are very sorry this incident occurred, and we continue to express our deepest sympathy to Pamela’s family and friends," Macdonald said, adding safety is a priority for the company and "the core value at all of our operations and facilities."

-(Reporting by Liz Hampton in Denver and Sabrina Valle in Houston; Editing by Leslie Adler)
+(Reporting by Liz Hampton in Denver and Sabrina Valle in Houston; Editing by Leslie Adler and Gerry Doyle)

 ((Liz.Hampton@thomsonreuters.com; +1 832 571 8115; Reuters Messaging: Reuters Messaging: liz.hampton.reuters@reuters.net))